Eagles aren't just playing football, they're returning to nest to hatch

 A pair of bald eagles returned home to the PSEG transmission tower in Salem, New Jersey, just in time for the Super Bowl.

-New Jersey Audobon teamed up with PSEG to set up a livestream so viewers can watch as the pair hatches new eaglets.
+New Jersey Audubon teamed up with PSEG to set up a livestream so viewers can watch as the pair hatches new eaglets.

-New Jersey Audobon says bald eagles are coming back from the brink of extinction, with more than 150 nesting pairs currently in New Jersey.
+New Jersey Audubon says bald eagles are coming back from the brink of extinction, with more than 150 nesting pairs currently in New Jersey.

 Watch the Eagle Cam here